-1. Now obtain another data set called OCIN5090.
-This can be found on Angel under LESSONS→STUDENTCHIP DATA SETS or, if you're using WebChip Launcher, follow the earlier directions and look under "custom."
+- 1. Following the directions above, open the dataset OCIN5090.
+You can also click here to launch the dataset in WebCHIP. - 2.
 One of the variables in this data set is YEAR which draws from information from each decennial census since 1950.
 Your job is to produce a crosstabulation of earnings distribution by year (Note: In this case, however, we're not really thinking of the variables so much in terms of independent and dependent.
 We're not insinuating that the year in which the data was collected actually influenced the income gained.
-We're simply tracking over time how the distribution changed).
-Click on Command -> Crosstab.
-Pick Fmincome as your first variable, then click select.
-Next, pick Year and click select.
-Next we have to tell Chip how to percentage the table.
-We're interested in the percentage of people from a given year who fall into the various earnings bracket so choose Table Percent down.
-Your table should now appear.
-With WebChip, use Fmincome as the row variable and Year as the column variable and also select % Down to help construct the table.
-After those choices, click on CROSSTAB and you will have your table.
-(Note: The income variable is a bit different here.
+We're simply tracking over time how the distribution changed). - 3.
+Pick Fmincome as your row variable and Year as your column variable.
+We're interested in the percentage of people from a given year who fall into the various earnings bracket, so create a percent down crosstab - 4.
+Note: The income variable is a bit different here.
 We're looking at income for the whole family.
 Also, the categories are different from the first part of the assignment since we're using historical data going back 50 years ago.
-I realize that in this day-and-age, making over \$50K doesn't exactly qualify someone for Forbes's "richest in America" list, but it still gives us a picture of how things have changed over time.)
+I realize that in this day-and-age, making over \$50K doesn't exactly qualify someone for Forbes's "richest in America" list, but it still gives us a picture of how things have changed over time.

-Fill in the matrix below based on your data.
+5. Fill in the matrix below based on your data.